Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kinglake has three active public transport stops operating, serving a mix of bus routes.
-These stops are serviced by one route collectively providing 230 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 1242 meters from the nearest stop.
+Kinglake has three active public transport stops operating within its boundaries.
+These stops serve a mix of bus routes, with one route providing service to all stops collectively offering 146 weekly passenger trips.
+Transport accessibility in Kinglake is rated as limited, with residents typically located 1242 meters from the nearest transport stop.

 Frequently Asked Questions - Transport